susuhahnml/awsome-factory-associator/README.md

 ``.assocManyAfter(as, factoryName, optionsArray)``
 - *as*: A String which references the as value to refer to the associated model.
 In case there is no as defined, the associated model **in its plural form** will work.
 - *factoryName*: The default name of the factory used to create the associated model.
 Can be overwritten in options using the key *_factoryName*.
 - *optionsArray*: An array of **Options object** (Using an id as option is not supported in this association).
-Each element of this array will trigger a creation of one associated model this elements can use the options explored before.
+Each element of this array will trigger a creation of one associated model.
+This elements can use the options explored before.
 If a value passed is ``{}`` it will imply a creation without passing any options.
 Options might also be an object instead of an array, indicating de number of elements to create and the default options for each creation.

 ```javascript
   Ticket.belongsTo(Sale, {